 num=2 while num<10: print(num) num+=1

-Like the for loop, we can define an else block with the while loop as well.
+Like the for loop, we can also define an else block with the while loop.
 This else block is executed before the termination of the while loop.
 If a break statement is executed to terminate the loop, the else block is not executed.

 num=2 while num<10: print(num) num+=1 if num==6: break else: print("Else block executed")